keithfrazier98/express-knex-postgres-starter/README.md

-# Express / Knex backend with database (and some other stuff)
+# Express / Knex / Postgres Start Repository

 > This is a guide for defining the steps to setting up a backend using the following packages:
 >